pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

                "icon": "fab fa-github-square",
                # The type of image to be used (see below for details)
                "type": "fontawesome",
                # Add additional attributes to the href link.
-The defaults of target and rel may be overwritten.
+The defaults of target, rel, class, title and href may be overwritten.
-               "additionalAttributes": {
+               "attributes": {
                   "target" : "_blank",
                   "rel" : "noopener me",
+                  "class": "nav-link custom-fancy-css"
                }
            }
       ]